 5)Total Duration, Planned Duration

-The workload described above literally calculates the amount of work.
-If the weight is entered, the weight is multiplied, and the workload of the parent task is calculated by adding up the workload of the child task.
+The workload described above calculates the amount of work.
+If two people are assigned to a task, the workload is doubled, and the workload of the summary task is calculated by adding up the workload of the subtasks.

 However, the total duration and the planned duration are not the amount of work but the duration.
 This is the value you need when you are wondering about the duration between the start date and the finish date rather than the amount of work.

-- In the example below, the “Design UI” task has a weight of 2, so the total workload is 20 days, but the total duration is simply a duration, so we can see that it is calculated as 10 days.
+- In the example below, two people were assigned to the “Design UI” task, so the total workload is 24 days, but the total duration is simply a duration, so we can see that it is calculated as 12 days.

 6) Planned %Work Complete, %Work Complete

-As explained above, let’s look again at the meaning of “Planned %Work Complete” and ” %Work Complete” for better understanding.
+Although I explained above, let’s take a look at the meaning of “Planned %Work Complete” and ” %Work Complete” for better understanding.

 Once you enter a task, it can be rescheduled or changed.
-If there is any change in the inputted contents, modify it directly.
-In project practice, performance is often updated on a daily or weekly basis.
+If there is any change in the entered contents, modify it directly.

 Go to the ribbon menu> XLGantt tab > Options> General> “Project Information”, change the project name to display changed project name in the upper left of the Schedule sheet.